Dry Keratoconjunctivitis

 | Iridocyclitis | Rare | Anterior uveitis |

-Malignant rheumatoid arthritis is a severe form accompanied by scleritis, pleuritis, interstitial pneumonia, pericarditis, myocarditis, multiple mononeuritis, mesenteric artery embolism, and fingertip ulcers, and has a poor prognosis.
+Malignant rheumatoid arthritis is a severe type accompanied by scleritis, pleuritis, interstitial pneumonia, pericarditis, myocarditis, multiple mononeuritis, mesenteric artery embolism, and fingertip ulcers, and has a poor prognosis.

 Approximately 25–30% of patients have some ocular symptoms.
 The most common is dry eye (keratoconjunctivitis sicca), followed by scleritis and episcleritis.
-Peripheral corneal ulcers and necrotizing scleritis are relatively rare but are serious complications directly linked to visual prognosis.
+Peripheral corneal ulcers and necrotizing scleritis are relatively rare but are serious complications directly affecting visual prognosis.

 Subjective symptoms vary depending on the type of ocular complication.